dmarti/CAPCA/README.md

  * How many users were affected, if known

- * The amount that the advertiser was charged
+ * The amount that the advertiser was charged for their placement on the content

 If the illegal content was another advertisement, disclose to nearby advertisers.
 For example, if a